Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

-We first note that the symmetries of the Hamiltonian undergo an important change as the direction of the electric field is varied.
+Firstly, note that the symmetries of the Hamiltonian undergo an important change as the direction of the electric field is varied.
 While $m$ is conserved for fields in the $\bm{e}_Z$ direction, this symmetry is broken if the dc field has a component in any other direction.
 We can understand this by noting that the dipole-dipole interaction conserves the projection of the angular momentum in the direction of $\bm{r}$, which corresponds to $\bm{e}_Z$ in our case.
 Therefore, the dipole-dipole interaction conserves $m$, as discussed in the previous section.
 On the other hand, the electric field conserves the projection of the angular momentum in the direction of the field.
 Therefore, $m$ is only conserved if the electric field is in the $\bm{e}_Z$ direction.
 In any other case, there is a competition between the electric field and dipole-dipole interaction which breaks this symmetry.
 Due to this, we label the eigenstates in the left panels as $\bar{j}_{m,P}$ as in section~\ref{sec:noE}, whereas we label the states in the right panels as $\bar{j}_{\bar{m},P}$ where $\bar{m}$ gives the value of $m$ in the limit $r\gg r_B$.
-However, we stress that around the molecular region ($r\approx r_B$) the value of $\bar{m}$ is only a label, rather than a good quantum number.
+However, around the molecular region ($r\approx r_B$) the value of $\bar{m}$ is only a label, rather than a good quantum number.

-Another interesting consequence of the direction of the field is the breaking of degeneracies.
-While for fields in the $\bm{e}_Z$ direction the two pairs of states with equal $\abs{m}$ are degenerate as with no external field (see the two green lines in the left panels of figure~\ref{sec:E;sub:linear;fig:r}), this degeneracy is broken if the field has a component in any other direction (see the four green lines in the right panels).
-This behaviour has been already reported and discussed in Ref.~\cite{micheli_cold_2007}.
+Another interesting consequence of the direction of the field is the breaking of degeneracies, as also reported in Ref.~\cite{micheli_cold_2007}.
+While for fields in the $\bm{e}_Z$ direction, the two pairs of states with equal $\abs{m}$ are degenerate as with no external field (see the two green lines in the left panels of Fig.~\ref{sec:E;sub:linear;fig:r}), this degeneracy is broken if the field has a component in any other direction (see the four green lines in the right panels).